mattstasch/ffes-sauna-homeassistant/README.md

 ### Initial Setup

-1. Ensure your FFES Sauna controller is connected to your network and accessible via HTTP
+1. Ensure your FFES Sauna controller is connected to your network with Modbus TCP enabled
-2. Test connectivity by visiting `http://[your-sauna-ip]/sauna-data` in a browser
-3. You should see JSON data with sauna status information
+2. Verify Modbus TCP connectivity on port 502
+3. The controller should respond to Modbus holding register reads

 ### Configuration Parameters

 - **Host**: IP address or hostname of your sauna controller
-  - Default: `ffes.local` (uses mDNS discovery)
+  - Default: `ffes.local` (uses mDNS/zeroconf discovery)
   - Examples: `192.168.1.100`, `sauna.local`, `ffes.local`
+  - Controller must have Modbus TCP enabled on port 502

 - **Update Interval**: Polling frequency in seconds
   - Default: 15 seconds